EfficientAD: Accurate Visual Anomaly Detection at Millisecond-Level Latencies: Method

 \subsection{Logical Anomaly Detection}

-We cannot rule out the possibility of logical anomalies, such as misplaced objects, and therefore want our method to be able to detect them.
-As recommended by Bergmann \etal in their proposed GCAD method \cite{bergmann2021_mvtec_loco_ijcv}, we use an autoencoder for learning logical constraints of the training images and detecting violations of these constraints. \Cref{fig:gcad_architecture} depicts the anomaly detection methodology for \ourmethod.
+There are many types of logical anomalies, such as missing, misplaced, or surplus objects or the violation of geometrical constraints, for example, the length of a screw.
+As recommended by the authors of the MVTec LOCO dataset \cite{bergmann2021_mvtec_loco_ijcv}, we use an autoencoder for learning logical constraints of the training images and detecting violations of these constraints. \Cref{fig:architecture} depicts the anomaly detection methodology for \ourmethod.
 It consists of the aforementioned student--teacher pair and an autoencoder.
 The autoencoder is trained to predict the output of the teacher.
 Formally, we apply an autoencoder $A$ to a training image $I$, yielding $A(I) \in \mathbb{R}^{C \times W \times H}$, and compute the loss as $L_\mathrm{AE} = (CWH)^{-1} \sum_c \|T(I)_c - A(I)_c\|_F^2$.
+We use a standard convolutional autoencoder comprising strided convolutions in the encoder and bilinear upsampling in the decoder.
+We provide the detailed hyperparameters of its layers in in Appendix \ref{sec:details_ours}.

 In contrast to the patch-based student, the autoencoder must encode and decode the complete image through a bottleneck of 64 latent dimensions.
 On images with logical anomalies, the autoencoder usually fails to generate the correct latent code for reconstructing the image in the teacher's feature space.
 However, its reconstructions are also flawed on normal images, as autoencoders generally struggle with reconstructing fine-grained patterns \cite{brox2016_learned_visual_similarity_metrics, bergmann2018_ssim_ae}.
-This is the case for the background grids in \Cref{fig:gcad_architecture}.
+This is the case for the background grids in \Cref{fig:architecture}.
 Using the difference between the teacher's output and the autoencoder's reconstruction as an anomaly map would cause false-positive detections in these cases.
 Instead, we double the number of output channels of our student network and train it to predict the output of the autoencoder in addition to the output of the teacher.
 Let $S'(I) \in \mathbb{R}^{C \times W \times H}$ denote the additional output channels of the student.
 The student's additional loss is then $L_\mathrm{STAE} = (CWH)^{-1} \sum_c \|A(I)_c - S'(I)_c\|_F^2$.
 The total training loss is the sum of $L_\mathrm{AE}$, $L_\mathrm{ST}$, and $L_\mathrm{STAE}$.